Excelsior2021/go-fish-terminal-game/README.md

 5 of Hearts

 A player record is also provided and updated after each game.
 Unit testing has also been performed for this project.

-There are also fully simulated versions of this project in my repositories.